mooresv/kan-mlir/README.md

 ```

 The generic `--convert-to-llvm` pass is not currently used because the
-custom 'kan-opt` driver does not yet register the dialect-conversion extension
+custom `kan-opt` driver does not yet register the dialect-conversion extension
 required to lower `ub` operations to the LLVM dialect.

 Translate to LLVM IR and compile: